usbman01/WCH-8-Bit-x51-controllers/README.md

 Timers can work at fsys/12 fsys/4 and fsys/1, all usual bautrates can be met up 115k2 @ 24MHz even when derived from T1.

 ## Ports:
 Ports differ from the original ones, they also can be configured as PUSH/PULL and OC besides the normal x51 mode.
+Some ports can be maped to alternate pins

 ## USB:
 The USB Core supports max 8 endpoints (4 In / 4 Out) besides the control endpoint.
 The core supports FS (fullspeed 12Mbit) as well as LS (low speed 1.5Mbit).
 The CH554 supports USB hostmode too.